Join a network

 Addressbook lists a selection of peers for your node to dial to in order to discover other nodes in the network.
 Public address books of peers are made available by the Terra community.

 mainnet address type and download the appropriate genesis-transaction and addressbook.
-Links to these are posted in Select-a-network.
+Links to these are posted in the Select a network section.

 - For default Terrad configurations, the